tolani007/care-count-starter/README.md

 sdk_version: 1.48.1
 ---
 ## Live Demo
-- Vercel: care-count-app-demo.vercel.app  (redirects to the live app)
+- Vercel: (https://care-count-app-demo.vercel.app/)  (redirects to the live app)
 - Status: MVP demo for a small group.
 If access is blocked, DM me your HF username and I’ll add you.

 ## Cloud Collaboration (no local setup)